-How to Set Up An Additional Bank Account
+How to Set Up An Additional Bank Account in Quicken 2013 or 2014

-When you first began working with Quicken — and this may have been only a few minutes ago with Quicken 2013 or several years ago — you were prompted to set up an account.
+When you first began working with Quicken — and this may have been only a few minutes ago with new Quicken 2014 software, or several years ago — you were prompted to set up an account.
 And you probably set up at least a checking account because this is probably your most active bank account.
 If you want to track any additional accounts — for example, a savings account — you must set them up, too.

 To set up an additional checking, savings, or money market account, you give the account a name and then its balance as of a set date.
 Here’s how: